appsmithorg/appsmith-docs/website/docs/AI-assistants/appsmith-ai.md

 ### AI Chat Assistant

-The AI Chat Assistant allows you to interact with AI models using the [AI Chat Widget](/AI-assistants/reference/AIChat).
-It enables users to ask questions and receive responses directly within the chat interface.
-This command works only with the AI Chat Widget.
+The AI Chat Assistant command allows you to interact with AI models using the [AI Chat Widget](/AI-assistants/reference/AIChat).
+Users can input queries and receive AI-generated responses directly within the chat interface, without the need to bind or pass additional data.